-2. PART TWO: PROPOSAL describes the proposed project or program for which funding is requested.
-The Proposal consists of the following tabs: Executive Summary, Budget Information, Proposal Narrative, and Proposed Performance Measures.
-Each submitted proposal should be for a different project, which should be reflected in this section.

-3. PART THREE: PROPOSAL ATTACHMENTS include the following:

-- Attachment 2B: Data Packet
+- PART TWO: APPLICATION describes the proposed project or program for which funding is requested.
+The Application consists of the following tabs: Executive Summary, Budget & Funding, Application Narrative, and Proposed Performance Measures (specific to legal services provision).
+Each submitted application should be for a different project, which should be reflected in this section. - 3.
+PART THREE: APPLICATION ATTACHMENTS include the following: - Attachment 1: Data Packet - Any Supplemental Documents (Resume, Job Descriptions, etc.)

-- Client Eligibility Guidelines

-- Any Supplemental Documents (Resume, Job Descriptions, etc.)